 The 6502 immediately proved a technical and commercial success, but MOS ran out of money.
 Along came a struggling calculator company named Commodore Business Machines, who hoped to duplicate Texas Instruments’ vertical integration.
 Commodore bought MOS, under the condition that Chuck Peddle would stay on.

 Along with the 6502, Peddle designed a simple single-board computer called the KIM-1 to show what the chip could do.
 The KIM-1 was introduced in April 1976 and cost $245.
-It was extremely crude but served its purpose, convincing hobbyists that it was possible to build a computer around the 6502.
+It was extremely crude but served its purpose.
+It convinced hobbyists that it was possible to build a computer around the 6502.
 Undoubtedly, Steve Jobs and his engineer, Steve Wozniak, were aware of the KIM-1 and had seen it.

 The book also calls Commodore’s management “sleazy.”
 Those are the most accurate words on page 72, whatever else is on them.

 Saying the Commodore PET was based on Apple designs is either revisionist history, or pure ignorance.
-Chuck Peddle designed the chip that made the Apple II possible, and built the KIM-1 around that chip.
+Chuck Peddle designed the chip that made the Apple II possible.
+He built the KIM-1 around that chip.
 Peddle was capable of adding a keyboard and a video circuit to his KIM-1 without Steve Wozniak’s help.
-The two machines had some similarities–notably, a 6502 processor and a video circuit rather than a single-chip solution–but that was due to both designers having to get by with what was available at the time.
-Later PETs used a 6545 video chip, which was a variant of the more common 6845 video chip that ended up being widely used for much of the 1980s.
+The two machines had some similarities.
+The big ones were a 6502 processor and a video circuit rather than a single-chip solution.
+But that was due to both designers having to get by with what was available at the time.
+Later PETs used a 6545 video chip, a variant of the more common 6845 video chip that powered many 1980s computers.

-Perhaps the introduction of the PET surprised Jobs, but it shouldn’t have surprised him that Commodore, a company that had been in business for 22 years at that point, would have a fallback plan.
+Perhaps the introduction of the PET surprised Jobs.
+But it shouldn’t have surprised him that Commodore would have a fallback plan.
+It had been in business for 22 years at that point.
+Established businesses do things like that.